ianmcnicholas/CV/README.md

 #### Leadership

 As of yet, I have not held a position of seniority through work, however I am naturally an aspiring leader.
-In my personal life I am frequently finding myself in leadership roles, whether it be undertaking a course to be able to effectively skipper a yacht or taking on the captaincy and coaching of my University Aussie Rules football team.
+In my personal life I am frequently finding myself in leadership roles, whether it be undertaking a course to be able to effectively skipper a yacht (day-skipper) or taking on the captaincy and coaching of my University Aussie Rules football team.
 More recently, during the Makers Academy Bootcamp, I consistently took the role of the project-driving and proactive team member.

 #### Programming skills